Paida-zoila/alx-pre_course/0x02-git/README.md

 # 0x02-git

 This is my second readme file.
+Coding is challenging but fun.